Flow (Japanese band): 2013–2019: Flow Anime Best and first world tour

 They provided a cover of "Cha-La Head-Cha-La" as the main theme song for the film Dragon Ball Z: Battle of Gods; the song, coupled with an insert song from the film, was released as a double A-side single on March 20, 2013, and subsequently would be featured as the opening theme for Dragon Ball video games such as Dragon Ball Z: Battle of Z and Dragon Ball XenoVerse.
 Flow released their eighth studio album Flow The Max!!! on March 27, 2013.
 Flow went to Brazil for the first time to perform at Ressacca Friends in 2013.
 Their single "Ai Ai Ai ni Utarete Bye Bye Bye" released on February 26, 2014 was used as the second opening to the anime Samurai Flamenco.
-Flow returned to Brazil in the summer of 2014 to perform at Anime Friends in Sao Paulo and at SuperCon in Recife.
+Flow returned to Brazil in the summer of 2014 to perform at Anime Friends in São Paulo and at SuperCon in Recife.
 They returned to perform at AnimeFest after 8 years in August 2014 at the Sheraton Dallas Hotel.
 Their single, "7 -seven-", was a collaboration with the band Granrodeo and was featured as the ending theme to the anime The Seven Deadly Sins.
 Flow released their second anime best album compilation Flow Anime Best Kiwami on February 25, 2015.
 Flow's first-ever world tour, Flow World Tour 2015 Kiwami, saw them performing five times in Japan and fourteen times in seven other countries.
 Their first digital single, "Hikari Oikakete" (光追いかけて), was released on March 21, 2015 and was used as the image song for the Naruto stage play Live Spectacle Naruto.
 Their single "Niji no Sora" (虹の空) was used as the 34th ending theme of Naruto Shippuden.

 Their single "Steppin' out" was used as the opening theme of Durarara!!x2: Ketsu.
 Flow's single "Kaze no Uta (風ノ唄) / Burn" was released on August 24, 2016; the songs are used as the opening themes of Tales of Zestiria the X and Tales of Berseria.
 Their single "Innosense" was released on February 8, 2017; the song was used as the second ending theme of Tales of Zestiria the X. The band covered "Classic" on the album Tribute of Mucc -en- as a tribute to the band Mucc released on November 22, 2017.
 Flow returned to North America to perform at Anime Boston on March 30, 2018.
 They covered "D.O.D.
 (Drink Or Die)" for the June 6, 2018 hide tribute album Tribute Impulse.
 They also performed the theme song "Neiro" (音色) for the drama series Sachiiro no One Room.
 Their song "Break it down" was used in the 2020 game Naruto x Boruto Ninja Tribes.
 Flow again performed at the Nippon Budokan on January 30, 2019.
 They released their album Tribalythm on April 10, 2019 and their tour Flow Live Tour 2019: Tribalythm promoted the album.